HollowLZ/LinYu-BlueStampPortfolio/index.md

 **Replace the BlueStamp logo below with an image of yourself and your completed project.
 Follow the guide [here](https://tomcam.github.io/least-github-pages/adding-images-github-pages-site.html) if you need help.**

 ![Headstone Image](logo.svg)

-# Final Milestone
+# First Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Mhk0i07Dayw?si=X08mbKZW4ChSZC8N" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-FInally, after 3 weeks of blood sweat and tears, the robot was inally done.
-It effectively uses the camera to detect the ball, then sends the directions to the motors to move the robot to the ball.
-I had my fair share of ups and downs.
-I had trouble with my raspberry-pi, the wiring of ultrasonic sensors, and even the image processing was being weird.
-However, there were equal amounts of wins.
-I learned to code through the serial to get around the raspberry-pi problem and I figured out that all these problems that all required a simple fix.
-Whether it was missing a delay or a miswire.
-Throughout my time here at BlueStamp I truly learn so much.
-To persevere through adversity, to never give up, and to believe in myself.
-These lessons that I take from BlueStamp are priceless.
+While many of peers had their first milestone done by the first week, It took me much into my second week to finish my first milestone.
+This first milestone consisted of a working ultrasonic sensor, camera, four directions of motion via motors, amd a lot of headches.
+From day 1, my raspberrypi was giving me trouble and rejecting connecting.
+I eventually got around this obstacle by learning how to connect the raspberrypi through a serial connection, which allowed me to code on the raspberrypi through my computer's terminal.
+After much time and headaches, I had finally completed my first milestone.

 # Second Milestone